jishnub/MultiplesOfPi.jl/README.md

 ### Promotion of mixed types

-`promote` and `promote_type` work differently with types having different exponents. `promote` converts both to the same type which has the minimum exponent, whereas `promote_type` leaves the exponent as a free parameter.
+`promote` and `promote_type` work differently with types having different exponents. `promote` converts both the types to one that has the minimum exponent, whereas `promote_type` leaves the exponent as a free parameter.

 ```julia
 julia> promote(Pi,Pi^2) |> typeof